lambwheit/Studocu-Paywall-Bypass/README.md

 **Tampermonkey/Greasemonkey needs to be installed**

+Printing/Download steps:

 Triple click on the document you want to save to launch document view, you might need to alt+tab to see it.
-Ctrl+P works fine on document view.
+Press Ctrl+P and select A5 and no margin
 **For printing to pdf, chrome works better than firefox for some reason**

 Installation steps: